marzuk16/marzuk16/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working at @EATL
 - :computer: Most used line of code `git commit -m "....."`
 - :innocent: I Love Challenges.
-That is why I eagerly interested to solve new problems.
+That is why I am eagerly interested to solve new problems.
 - :diamond_shape_with_a_dot_inside: Coding is my Passion.
 Developing a new feature can't give me return street whatever how hard it is.
 - :heart_eyes: My Favorite Framework is Express Js.
-- :grinning: Test Code is the Heart of application.
+- :grinning: Test Code is the Heart of the application.
 I am not a heartless person :stuck_out_tongue_winking_eye:
 - :unamused: She said that, I am Honest, Caring and Lazy( I think 3rd one is not correct :persevere: )
 - :relaxed: I spend my leisure time with Technical Blog, Article and Tutorials.
 - ⚡ Fun fact: I play games and cooking.